queryluke/masseffect-5e-data/data/rules/advantage-and-disadvantage.md

 d20, you can reroll only one of the dice.
 You choose which one.
 For example, if a volus has advantage or disadvantage on an ability check and rolls a 1 and a 13, the volus could use the Lucky trait to reroll the 1.

-You usually gain advantage or disadvantage through the use of special abilities, actions, or spells.
+You usually gain advantage or disadvantage through the use of special abilities, actions, or powers.
 [Inspiration](/manual/beyond-first-level#inspiration) can also give a character advantage.
 The GM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.